Dependency and Neglect

 When a child is in the Colorado Family Court system for any one of these concerns, there is a whole team of people involved.
-The legal team at Kelli J. Malcolm is eager to defend Colorado’s abused and neglected children and aggressively fight for the best outcomes.
+The Law Offices of Kelli J. Malcolm is eager to defend Colorado’s abused and neglected children and aggressively fight for the best outcomes.

 “Working with Kelli J. Malcolm, LLC was by far an extremely pleasant experience for me.
 Ms. Malcolm was kind, compassionate, fair, and extremely professional.
 I would HIGHLY recommend her Law Firm.”